grantharper/alexa-ssml/README.md

-# Serverless Alexa Skill Template
+# Serverless Alexa Skill with SSML Experimentation

 This alexa skill was created to experiment with the [serverless](https://serverless.com) framework.
 It is configured to deploy to AWS Lambda.